Man, 95, held over carer's 'murder'

 The man was taken to hospital pending a "transfer to a location where his complex health and care needs can be managed".

-Detectives say the woman's next-of-kin has been informed, and they are not looking for anyone else in connection with their investigation.
+Detectives say the woman's next-of-kin have been informed, and they are not looking for anyone else in connection with their investigation.

+The woman who died was an employee of a care agency commissioned by Islington Council.

 Police said it was believed she was injured at a residential address where she was working as a carer.